zcash/zcash/doc/zmq.md

-There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using. zcashd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type you are using. zcashd appends an upcounting sequence number to each notification which allows listeners to detect lost notifications.